bashbaugh/old-personal-site/_posts/2020-11-12-building-a-multiplayer-js-game-with-colyseus-js-in-20-minutes.md

 Fortunately, the browser's [WebSocket API](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) is easy enough to use already, but for this tutorial we will be using a JavaScript package called [Colyseus](https://colyseus.io/) that handles the websocket connection and game state automatically, so we can just focus on the game itself.

-As for the game itself, we will be using [Phaser.js](https://phaser.io/), another open-source package for making browser games.
-Phaser is a very large framework, with everything from physics engines to sound tools to animation utilities.
-In this tutorial, we will only be using a tiny fraction of its available features, but you may find its other features useful if you plan to continue expanding and improving this game.
+As for the game itself, we will just be using the native browser [canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) as we don't need anything more than that for this simple game.
+However, if you want to make more complex games in the future there are many available frameworks such as [Phaser.js](https://phaser.io/) that provide useful tools such as physics and animation engines.

 We will be using the [TypeScript programming language](https://www.typescriptlang.org/docs/) for the server, as it is the recommended language for Colyseus.
 If you are not familiar with TypeScript, it is very similar to Node.js but requires you to specify types (such as string, number, or "any") for variables and also lets you use some advanced/modern features that are unavailable in basic Node.js.
 But usually, you should be able to just write standard JS code and get away with it in TypeScript.